ucotta/BrilliantTemplate/README.md

 It was created with designers in mind.
 BrilliantTemplate avoid dirty code by using tags and attibutes for variables and control structures.

-Merge the data with the template is easy, just prepare a dictionary with all values and then, use BrilliantTemplate with your html5 template.
+Merging the data with the template is really easy: just prepare a dictionary with all values and then, use BrilliantTemplate with your html5 template.

 > This readme wants to show what BrilliantTemplate can do, is not a reference manual, you can get more information and usage guide in the wiki of this project in github: https://github.com/ucotta/BrilliantTemplate